dusten/Sonoff_Basic_Timer/README.md

  - In App Button turns on and off the relay, status LED is ORANGE.

- - You can turn on with the button and off with the app, or on with the app on of with the button.
+ - You can turn on with the button and off with the app, or on with the app and off with the button.
 Status LED reflects where you turned it on.

-- Timer set will turn it on and of status LED BLUE.
+- Timer set will turn it on and off, status LED BLUE.

 - Manually turn on the Relay and have the time turn it off at some point in the future.